Flint must be made whole.

-In February of this year, she hand-delivered that information in identical packets to all 110 State Representatives and 38 State Senators.
+In February of 2017, she hand-delivered that information in identical packets to all 110 State Representatives and 38 State Senators.

 In Metro Detroit: The Detroit News, The Free Press, The Jewish News, Channels Fox 2, Local 4, and ABC 7.

 In Flint: mLive Flint, Channels ABC 12 WJRT, and WSMH Fox.